cecilsr/ising-model-monte-carlo/README.md

 Numerical simulation of the two-dimensional Ising model using the Metropolis Monte Carlo algorithm.
 The project investigates thermodynamic properties and phase transitions by sampling energy and magnetisation across a range of temperatures.

-Implemented in C++ with Python scripts for statistical analysis and visualization of results.
+The simulation is implemented in C++ with Python scripts for statistical analysis and visualization of results.

 ## Repository structure